Events

 } // end onAjaxCreateForm

-StoreActionEvent and FestiEvent Class
+StoreActionEvent and FestiEvent Classes

 In the event handler method, you can use the event classes FestiEvent and StoreActionEvent.
 When using FestiEvent, all data will be accessible through the method $event->getTarget() or the attribute $event->target.